 The medical application includes 3 slots for “most meaningful experiences.”
 Ideally, two of the slots should be medical-related while the last slot should be something that shows your adventurous side.
 The point is to try to do something interesting that makes you unique and stand out a bit more than the other applicants.
 It does not have to be about how you joined the medical mission for Haiyan victims in the Philippines or deworm children in Africa.
 It can be an activity outside of the medical field that makes you who you are.
 What is something that makes you unique?
 Have you run a 100km race?
 Have you started a business?
 Have you won a spelling bee?
 It should be something that the admissions officer would find very interesting to tell their colleagues.

 Though your academic achievements and experiences will give you an advantage on your medical application, how you bring these things to life will affect your admissions outcome.
 You have to write convincing personal statements and detail your experiences in a way make you stand out.
 Have your professors, family members, or mentors review your application essay.
 Be open to their comments and suggestions.
-If you have writer’s block, here are some tips to get you started.

 Search the Blog

 Free ConsultationSchedule Now